istio-ecosystem/sail-operator/README.md

 ### Modifying the API definitions

+**Important:** Any API change should be discussed in an [SEP](https://github.com/istio-ecosystem/sail-operator/blob/main/enhancements/SEP1-enhancement-process.md) before being implemented.

 If you are editing the API definitions, generate the manifests such as CRs or CRDs using:

 ```sh